• Skip to primary navigation

 • steamed basmati rice to serve

-• monkfish and prawn curry - the prawns can be added at the same time with the monkfish or a few minutes later - it is equally good and all right;
+• Monkfish and prawn curry - the prawns can be added at the same time with the monkfish or a few minutes later - it is equally good and all right;

 Monkfish curry in a turquoise bowl